snigdhac/StoryComprehension_EMNLP/README.md

 *******************************************************

-For obtaining results for various models, run the main functions in:
+For obtaining results for various models, the relevant main functions are:
 1. For LR (baseline) -- edu.illinois.cs.cogcomp.FlatClassifier
 Output: out/predictions/predictions_LR.csv // predictions of LR model